 Cybercrime is on the rise, with scammers and hackers getting ever more creative at setting online traps to steal your money and identity.
-Some 49 million Americans were victims of identity fraud in 2020 alone, according to Javelin Strategy & Research.
-Criminals who engaged in identity fraud schemes stole a total of about $56 billion.
-Roughly, $13 billion of those losses stemmed from stolen personal information through data breaches, but the bulk of it stemmed from identity loss scams that targeted consumers directly, such as phishing emails and robocalling.1
+Some 42 million Americans were victims of identity fraud in 2021 alone, according to Javelin Strategy & Research.
+Criminals who engaged in identity fraud schemes stole a total of about $52 billion.
+Many of those losses stemmed from stolen personal information through data breaches, but the bulk of it stemmed from identity loss scams that targeted consumers directly, such as phishing emails and robocalling.1

 Armed with personally identifiable information, criminals can withdraw funds from your financial accounts, file a tax return to collect your refund, open a credit card in your name and rack up charges, and ding your credit by opening a new checking account and writing bad checks.

 Staying offline doesn’t help.
 Consumer Reports notes that criminals can purchase basic information about consumers on the dark web, including their name, address, phone number, birthdate, and even Social Security number.
 It’s often enough to initiate online access to an existing banking or investment account.2

 But there are steps that consumers can take to help keep their digital data secure.
 Here’s how:

 - Register for free online banking and mobile apps to monitor your checking and credit accounts daily.
 And use two-factor authentication (such as facial recognition to access an online app or a one-time code texted to your phone) to add an extra layer of protection.

 - Log in regularly to your online accounts It’s not enough to ditch paper documents and “go green.”
 You must also secure your account with a unique password and select “challenge” clues, where possible, to recover forgotten usernames and passwords.
 Consumer advocates recommend against using automatic login features.